 But, be sure to always speak with your doctor when adding supplements to your regimen.

-If your cold sore breakouts are frequent and intense, you may benefit from speaking with a doctor about prescription anti-viral medications like Valacyclovir (generic Valtrex).
+If your cold sore breakouts are frequent and intense, you may benefit from speaking with a doctor about prescription anti-viral medications like Valacyclovir (generic Valtrex) to help cold sores clear faster or help prevent them from forming in the first place.